Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Introduction

-There are two streams in the literature aiming to accommodate more flexible forms of unobserved heterogeneity.
-In the first stream, researchers consider various relaxations of the classical monotonicity assumption. \citet{klein2010heterogeneous} delve into a generalized selection model with local violations of monotonicity that are independent of unobserved heterogeneity. \cite{dinardo/lee:2011} and \cite{small2017instrumental} adapt the concept of stochastic monotonicity, which imposes a monotone restriction on the propensity score across all strata of unobserved heterogeneity.
-In cases with multiple instruments, \citet{mogstad2020policy} propose a partial monotonicity condition, assuming standard monotonicity for each instrument separately.
-In a related vein, \citet{goff2020vector} introduces the vector monotonicity, a condition stronger than partial monotonicity.
-Other studies exploring variants of the local average treatment effect under weaker monotonicity conditions include \citet{de2017tolerating}, \citet{sloczynski2021should}, \citet{dahl2023never}, and \citet{van2023limited}.
+This paper also relates to studies that explore various relaxations of the threshold-crossing structure for the treatment with one-dimensional unobserved heterogeneity. \citet{klein2010heterogeneous} delves into a selection model with local violations of the treshold-crossing structure. \cite{dinardo/lee:2011} and \citet{small2017instrumental} impose the stochastic monotonicity on the propensity score across all strata of unobserved heterogeneity.
+In cases with multiple IVs, \cite*{mogstad2020policy} propose a partial monotonicity condition for each IV separately.
+In a related vein, \citet{goff2020vector} introduces a vector monotonicity condition that is stronger than partial monotonicity.
+Other studies that explore various weaker monotonicity conditions include \citet{de2017tolerating}, \citet{sloczynski2021should}, \citet{noack2021sensitivity}, \citet{dahl2023never}, \citet{van2023limited}, and \citet{hoff2023identifying}.